Marine School of Infantry

 Boot camp for Marines is also considered the most demanding and physically exhausting.

-Recruit Training consists of four phases and is held at one of two locations: A) Parris Island (South Carolina) or B) MCRD San Diego (California).
+Recruit Training consists of four phases and is held at one of two locations: A) MCRD Parris Island, South Carolina, or B) MCRD San Diego, California.

 After successfully completing boot camp, recruits progress to the School of Infantry (SOI).

-School of Infantry (SOI) training gets divided into two locations.
+School of Infantry (SOI) training is divided into two programs and two locations.

 Generally, new Marines that are east of the Mississippi River attend MCRD Parris Island and graduate to SOI East (Camp Geiger) training.

-Meanwhile, new recruits west of the Mississippi River attend MCRD San Diego and advance to SOI West (Camp San Onofre).
+Meanwhile, new recruits west of the Mississippi River attend MCRD San Diego and advance to SOI West (Camp Pendleton).

 The U.S. Marine Corps maintains its longstanding tradition that every soldier (regardless of Military Occupational Specialty) is “first and foremost, a Rifleman.”